What We Do

-The Corporation oversees more than 150,000SF of space on the Cal Poly campus and employs on average 1,500 employees.
-The Corporation is solely responsible for all of its operations including the maintenance, upgrades and renovations, which are funded from Corporation reserves.
+The corporation oversees more than 150,000SF of space on the Cal Poly campus and employs, on average, 1,500 employees.
+The corporation is solely responsible for all of its operations including maintenance, upgrades and renovations, which are funded from corporation reserves.

 - The corporation provides commercial services: